Patrikur/docs/content/index.md

 The `.p-0` to `.p-4` and `.m-0` to `.m-4` classes apply padding and margin, respectively, with sizes ranging from 0 (none) to extra-large (as defined by the `--xl` CSS variable).
 Similar classes are provided for padding and margin on individual sides of an element, like `....

 - **.big:flex-row-between-center**: Like flex-row-between-center but only applied when viewport width is 764px or more.

-**Space Evenly**

-- **.flex-col-around**: Makes a flex container with column direction and space evenly distributed along the main axis.
-- **.flex-col-between**: Makes a flex container with column direction and space between items along the main axis.
-- **.flex-col-around-center**: Makes a flex container with column direction, space evenly distributed along the main axis and centers the items along the cross axis.
-- **.flex-col-between-center**: Makes a flex container with column direction, space between items along the main axis and centers the items along the cross axis.

 For screens 764px or larger, use the `.big:` prefix.